fabric8io-images/s2i/java/README.md

 # S2I Java builder image

 This is a S2I builder image for Java builds whose result can be run directly without any further application server.
-It's suited ideally for microservices with a flat classpath (but not for "far jars")
+It's suited ideally for microservices with a flat classpath (including "far jars").

 This image also provides an easy integration with an [Jolokia](https://github.com/rhuss/jolokia)  agent.
 See below
 how to configure this.